AndrewHazelden/dome2rect/readme.md

 **Note:** Windows 7 or higher is required to use the tools.

 *Dome2rect is distributed under the GPL v3 license.*

+### Changes in Version 1.5 ###

+New in Dome2rect version 1.5 is a `movie2imagesequence.bat` script that makes it easy to extract image sequences from any .mp4 movies placed in the dome2rect input folder.

 ### Changes in Version 1.4 ###